jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 Add bootarg e1000=0 in NVRAM section of EFI OpenCore config file and enable AppleVTD to be able to have native ethernet support

+I can also use AppleIGC kext with AppleVTD disabled

 ---

 #### Display